Boating Infrastructure Grant Program (BIGP)

 • Waterbodies with underserved transient boater needs.

-• Public or private agency must operate and maintain the federally funded facility, in satisfactory conditions approved by the MN DNR, for at least 20 years.
+• Public or private agency must operate and maintain the federally funded facility, in satisfactory conditions approved by the MN DNR, for its proposed useful life.
 Any agencies receiving BIG federal funding will be required to enter into and have a Notice of Grant Agreement recorded and attached to the deed of record.

 Level of assistance

-Up to 75% of total eligible costs.
+The maximum Federal award under BIG Tier 2 – National is 75 percent of the total allowable project cost up to $1.5 million.
 NOTE: The sub-recipient must pay for project expenses in-full and meet all terms of the grant agreement and sub-recipient contract prior to seeking reimbursement.

 References